 Procedure for Appeal of Student Conduct Decisions

-Students have the right to appeal any outcome decision (Student Conduct, Student Grievance, Academic).
-This appeal is not intended to re-hear the same case and is limited to the specific grounds outlined below.
-Any resolution or sanction will remain in force while an appeal is considered and a final decision is determined.
-Each student is limited to one appeal per case, and the decision of the appeal is final.
+Students have the right to appeal any judgment (Academic Misconduct, Non-Academic Misconduct, Student Grievance) applied by the Office of Community Standards.
+Such appeals are not intended to re-hear the same case and are limited to the specific criteria outlined below.
+The original judgment, resolution or sanction will remain in force while an appeal is under review and a final decision is determined.
+Appeals are limited to one appeal per case, and the judgment of the appeal is final.

-For the appeal to be considered, students must complete the Petition for Appeal Form and submit it to the Office of Student Affairs within 15 calendar days of receipt of the original outcome decision letter.
-This written appeal must state the specific grounds for the appeal and should include any supporting documentation.
+To file a formal appeal, students must complete the Petition for Appeal Form within 15 calendar days of receipt of the original outcome decision letter.
+This written appeal must state the specific criteria for the appeal and should include all supporting documentation as attachments.

-- The sanction imposed (only as applicable) was disproportionate to the nature of the violation or circumstances.
+- The sanction imposed (if applicable) was not applied per University policy and/or was disproportionate to the nature of the violation or circumstances.
 In cases in which a charged student has accepted responsibility, such appeals are limited to having the severity of the sanction reviewed.